zwhbio2017/clipipe_docs/docs/5_faq.md

 ### How to rerun downstream steps from a specific step in a pipeline?

 Sometimes we need to rerun a pipeline from a step, usually after changing the configuration file.
 Snakemake is not aware of changes in configuration file and we need to rerun the pipeline by ourselves.
 The `--forcerun` option in snakemake allows rerunning a step and all steps that depend on the output files of the step.
-For example, to rerun the `count_matrix` step, just run:
+For example, to rerun the `peak_calling` step, just run:

 ```bash
 clipipe peak_calling -d $dataset --forcerun